zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 You may recognize that this method doesn't guarantee finding the absolute minimum or maximum, it just keeps going until it gets stuck.
 While this is not ideal it is also impossible to avoid, since there is no guaranteed way to find the optimal point unless the space has a special property ([convexity](https://en.wikipedia.org/wiki/Convex_function)) which $H(j)$ does not have.

 Another downside of gradient descent is that it necessitates recalculating the slope every time it moves, which takes time.
-Computers can do this calculation fairly quickly but the temporal cost of doing it many times in a row does add up, especially when we are running the process seperately to optimize $j$ based on choice of $p$.
+Computers can do this calculation fairly quickly but the temporal cost of doing it many times in a row does add up, especially when we are running the process separately to optimize $j$ based on choice of $p$.

 After performing gradient descent, each player $p$ is paired with an optimal or close to optimal $j$.
 One of those pairs has the highest H-score.
 The player $p$ associated with that pair is the one most recommended by the H-score algorithm